Frankeo/set-app/packages/docs/docs/advance-functionality/cli-comands.md

 `React-Redux`, option is covered on detail at [Other Projects Type](./other-projects-type.md)

-## Description Command
+## Description Argument

-This option sets **description** attribute on `package.json` that is used by the [readme generator](https://github.com/kefranabg/readme-md-generator) to fill the also the **Readme description** section.
+This option sets **description** attribute on `package.json` that is used by the [readme generator](https://github.com/kefranabg/readme-md-generator) to fill the also the **Readme description** section and also when we generate a **Github repository**.

-:::tip In the future 🚀
-This description is also going to be use for Github repository description
+## Github Argument

+The Github repository generation is activated **by default** and with the argument `--no-github`, we deactivated.

+By default a **Github public repository** will be created with the `name` that you chose and a `description`, if it was provided, plus a default `License`, taken from your npm configuration.

+For more information, please check the blog about it.

+:::warning Look out! 🧐
+When you disable the `Github repo generation`, you disable the `Github Actions` too!
 :::